-The Professional Doctoral Oversight Committee (ProDOC) is composed of the Associate Dean (chairperson), the Director of D.Ed.Min., the Director of D.Min., and a representative from each of the academic divisions appointed by the Committee on Committees.
+The Professional Doctoral Oversight Committee (ProDOC) is composed of the Associate Dean (chairperson), the Director of DEdMin, the Director of DMin, and a representative from each of the academic divisions appointed by the Committee on Committees and ex officio members from the Academic Leadership/Curriculum Committee.
 It is a regular standing faculty committee and will meet at least monthly during the Fall and Spring semesters and during the Summer if necessary.
-It reports to the Academic Affairs Committee.
+It reports to the Academic Leadership/Curriculum Committee.